-Management and advisory fees
+• Management and advisory fees

-Management fees and advisory fees are earned for services provided directly to certain of the Trust's Acquisition Entities which are calculated on a cost-plus margin approach, as well as transaction fees earned from partner investments.
+Management fees and advisory fees are earned for services provided directly to certain of the Trust's Acquisition Entities which are calculated as a percentage of invested capital, as well as transaction fees earned from partner investments.
 Revenues earned from management and advisory fees are recognized over time as the services are provided.